Welcome to the fifth

 The Village Festival will be running shuttle buses from Castlemaine Railway Station.
 We will meet every Vline train arriving in Castlemaine (at least up until 7pm).
 We will provide transport according to demand, so be sure to let us know when you would like to travel when booking online

 We encourage you to stay overnight.
 After all, the festival will be going until midnight.
 There is plenty of room for camping and caravans.
-Cost of camping is $10 per site (up to 4 people per site)
+Cost of unpowered camping is $10 per site (up to 4 people per site).
+There are toilets and showers on site and a sewage dump point.
+No powered sites.

 There will be yummy breakfast in the morning too!